UniBreakfast/pacergame-rulebook-with-gpt/README.md

       - The player chooses to restart the game due to personal reasons, such as having stopped playing by the rules for an extended period.

-  - **Earning CP:** Players earn CP by completing todos and successfully completing quests.
+  - **Earning CP:** Players earn CP immediately upon completing each todo and by successfully completing quests.

   - **Spending CP:** CP is spent when pledging for new quests.